rayheberer/rayheberer.ai/README.md

 # Personal Blog
 This repository contains my [personal website](http://rayheberer.ai).
+I also use it to store miscellaneous data.

 ## Framework
 rayheberer.ai/ is built using [Hugo](https://gohugo.io/), a simple yet flexible static website engine.